dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 4/README.md

 root@k8s-master:~#
 </code></pre>

-Note : If any NSX Pods show up in "CrashLoopBackOff" status then the logs of the respective container in the respective Pod can be investigated.
+<b>Note :</b> If any of the Pods, in the above output, show up in "CrashLoopBackOff" status then the logs of the respective container in the respective Pod can be investigated.
 Please refer to [Troubleshootng](?????) section for more information.

 At this stage let' s revisit the topology that was shown in previous posts.

 ![](2019-12-18_22-26-01.jpg)

-Since a K8S cluster comes with multiple namespaces (kube-system, default etc.) and K8S services (kubernetes API, DNS etc.) by default, for these K8S constructs it is expected to have the correspding NSX-T constructs created automaticaly by NCP.
+Since a K8S cluster comes with multiple namespaces (kube-system, default etc.) and K8S services (kubernetes API, DNS etc.) by default, for these K8S constructs it is expected to have the corresponding NSX-T constructs created automaticaly by NCP.
 (NCP is the Pod running with the name "nsx-ncp-848cc8c8ff-k6vfg" (in the previous output) in this demonstration.

 Let' s check what has changed on NSX-T side.